If you have a newborn at home or can’t stand the loud drone of vacuum cleaners, look into a quiet vacuum cleaner!

 Final Verdict On Quiet Vacuums

 If you’ve got an anxious newborn, a scaredy cat or don’t want to cause any annoyance to your neighbours, then quiet vacuums are for you!

 Choosing a quiet vacuum doesn’t need to limit your options in terms of cleaning versatility or suction power!

-Each of the vacuums that have made our list of the best quiet vacuum cleaners in Australia are excellent cleaning devices.
+Each of the vacuums that have made our list of the best quiet vacuum cleaner reviews are excellent cleaning devices.

 For a low-noise cylinder vacuum, take your pick from the Complete C3 range from Miele!

-If you were wanted an energy-efficient beast with a massive dust bag as well the Henry Hoover HVR200 is the answer.
+If you were wanted an energy-efficient beast with a massive dust bag as well the Hetty Hoover HET200 is the answer.

 If cordless options are your pick and you aren’t too concerned about splashing the cash, the Dyson V10 is quite frankly the best!

 When hunting for a quiet vacuum, ensure that you aren’t sacrificing suction power or cleaning versatility!